MicrosoftDocs/iis-docs/iis/get-started/planning-your-iis-architecture/getting-started-with-configuration-in-iis-7-and-above.md

 ---
-title: "Getting Started with Configuration in IIS 7 and Above | Microsoft Docs"
+title: "Getting Started with Configuration in IIS 7 and Above"
 author: tobint
-description: "The configuration system in IIS 7 and above is based on distributed, clear-text, XML files that hold the configuration settings for the entire web server pla..." ms.author: iiscontent
+description: "The configuration system in IIS 7 and above is based on distributed, clear-text, XML files that hold the configuration settings for the entire web server pla..." ms.date: 11/22/2007 ms.assetid: b0c1dfad-6256-4c38-969d-88e5e4d2855a msc.legacyurl: /learn/get-started/planning-your-iis-architecture/getting-started-with-configuration-in-iis-7-and-above msc.type: authoredcontent
-manager: soshir
-ms.date: 11/22/2007
-ms.topic: article
-ms.assetid: b0c1dfad-6256-4c38-969d-88e5e4d2855a
-ms.technology: iis
-ms.prod: iis
-msc.legacyurl: /learn/get-started/planning-your-iis-architecture/getting-started-with-configuration-in-iis-7-and-above
-msc.type: authoredcontent
 ---